Mimori256/Atcoder_tester/README.md

 ### Usage
 Type the URL of the problem you want to take a test, and the path of the binary.
+If the output is correct, a check mark will be displayed.
+If wrong, a cross mark, the input, the output, and the expected output will be displayed